cpc1992/graph-traversal/README.md

 # Graph Traversal Visualizer

 This project visualizes different graph algorithms in a fun, dynamic interface.
+You can drag the nodes around your screen.

 Live site: https://graph-traversal-kappa.vercel.app/